Linguistic insecurity: Quebec French

 An example of mother-tongue-based linguistic insecurity in a multilingual environment is Quebec French.
 The general perception of Quebec French as lacking in quality and diverging from the norm has causes French-speaking Quebeckers to suffer from a sense of linguistic insecurity.
 Though French is widely spoken in Quebec, the French of France is considered by many to be the standard and prestigious form.
 That comparison and the divergence of Quebec French from the standard form in France have caused linguistic insecurity in speakers of Quebec France.

 The separation from France after the 1763 Treaty of Paris and the multilingual environment have anglicized Quebec French in pronunciation and loanwords.
 Though speakers were aware of the differences between the French of Quebec and that of France, the foreign perception of Quebec French as "non-standard" was not an issue until the mid-19th century.
 The belief of the elite in France that Quebec French was "far removed from the prestigious variety spoken in Paris" had spread through the general public by the late 19th century and caused a deep sense of linguistic insecurity in French-speaking Quebec.
 The insecurity was twofold since most Quebeckers spoke neither the dominant language, English, nor, as they were being told, Standard French.

-Technology

-Social media

-Speakers of dialects varying from the linguistic standard may also be victims of discrimination in technology, which causes linguistic insecurity.
-The MMI social media language filter, Gobo, allows users to adjust their social media feeds to filter to their preference.
-Feeds were filtered by six categories: politics, seriousness, rudeness, gender, brands, and obscurity.
-The gender filter creates linguistic discrimination, as it does not consider gender non-binary people.
-That creates linguistic insecurity as non-binary people with pronouns different from the linguistic standard must adhere to the pronouns of the gender binary (she/her/hers/he/him/his).

-The Gobo platform also tagged comments containing African-American Vernacular English under the "rudeness" category.
-That discriminates against speakers of AAVE but also forces them to use Standard American English to be seen when they communicate on the internet, which creates linguistic insecurity.